What is the Aftercare Ministry ?

 Why is Aftercare Ministry Important?

 Of the 650,000 offenders who are released each year from the nation’s prisons, the Department of Justice has estimated that two-thirds of them will commit new offenses (recidivate) within three years of their release.
-After 60 years of serving in the County Jail, JMOC has witnessed this same recidivism in Otsego County.
+After more than 60 years of serving in the County Jail, JMOC has witnessed this same recidivism in Otsego County.

 Not surprisingly, inmates who are released without any assistance many times go back to their “old” way of life because that is the only life that they know.
 Many studies have indicated that reentry initiatives can reduce recidivism rates.
 The JMOC Aftercare Ministry, started in 2012, is an effort to intercede in the life of the former inmate so that he/she can find a different way of life that is productive to society and his/her family.